proksee-project/proksee-cmd/docs/developer/assemble.md

 ## Read Filterer

 Filters the reads using FASTP.
 The object encapsulates information about the input reads, and several ouput files created by running FASTP.

+## Read Quality

+The ReadQuality object encapsulates information about the quality of reads.
+It includes measures such as the number of reads, the rate of Q30 or higher bases, and the GC-content.

+## Reads

+Encapsulates sequencing reads into a single object.
+This simplifies the need to pass forward and optionally reverse reads and accommodates a future possibility of having more than two read sets.

+## Species

+Represents a biological species.
+The name attribute should exactly match the scientific name for the species (including capitalization).
+The confidence attribute relates to the confidence of the species assignment, which may be derived from species estimation tools, such as MASH.

+## SpeciesEstimation

+Encapsulates a single "estimation" of a species.
+In particular, it is designed to encapsulate an estimation from RefSeq Masher into a single onject that can be passed and operated on more easily.

+## SpeciesEstimator

+The SpeciesEstimator represents a tool used to estimate species from either sequencing reads or contigs.
+It is not designed to be a species classifier, but rather simply estimate the species, based on the information on hand (in particular, the RefSeq Masher database).